Scholarships, Fellowships, & Graduate Assistantships

-All admitted applicants to the MBA Sustainable Business Practices program are considered for merit based financial awards based on the strength of the application as presented by academic record, standardized scores, school and workplace accomplishments, recommendations and personal essays.
+All admitted applicants to the One-Year MBA program are considered for merit-based financial awards based on the strength of the application as presented by academic record, standardized scores, school and workplace accomplishments, recommendations and personal essays.
 Merit awards are offered at the time of admission.
 Scholarships provide a reduction in tuition*.
 Individuals with a competitive GMAT or GRE score may be considered for Fellowship and Graduate Assistantship opportunities which reduce the cost of tuition in return for providing service to the university or community organization in such areas as research, faculty support, or community outreach**.

 All candidates are eligible for merit scholarships and may be eligible for one fellowship or graduate assistantship:

-- Duquesne University Alumni Achievement Scholarship - Minimum scholarship of $5,000 for an admitted MBA-SBP applicants who completed their undergraduate or graduate degree at Duquesne University.
+- Duquesne University Alumni Achievement Scholarship - Minimum scholarship of $5,000 for an admitted One-Year MBA applicant who completed their undergraduate or graduate degree at Duquesne University.
 Criteria for consideration will include GPA and extracurricular involvement.

-- Dean's Scholars Award - Minimum scholarship of $5,000 for an admitted MBA-SBP applicant with an undergraduate or graduate GPA of 3.5 or better in any major.
+- Dean's Scholars Award - Minimum scholarship of $5,000 for an admitted One-Year MBA applicant with an undergraduate or graduate GPA of 3.5 or better in any major.
 Graduates from a college/university outside of the U.S. can be considered with an equivalent GPA.

-- Donahue Graduate School of Business Excellence Award - Minimum scholarship of $6,000 for admitted MBA-SBP applicants with two years or more of significant work experience and an undergraduate GPA of 3.0 or better.
+- Donahue Graduate School of Business Excellence Award - Minimum scholarship of $6,000 for admitted One-Year MBA applicants with two years or more of significant work experience and an undergraduate GPA of 3.0 or better.
 Graduates from a college/university outside of the U.S. can be considered with an equivalent GPA.